I will admit this is the recipe I’ve been waiting for months to cook up. The summer is on us, and what better time is it to cook up some fresh fish?

 - Start making the sauce by melting butter in the saucepan.
 Whisk flour in until smooth and the roux starts bubbling.
-Scrape roux into a separate dish and put saucepan back on the stove top.
+Scrape roux into a separate dish and put the saucepan back on the stovetop.
 Pour in the wine and bring to a boil with the mint, garlic, and thyme (both fresh and ground).
 Cover and reduce the heat to low.
 Let simmer about 15 minutes.

 - Remove herb sprigs and discard.
 Pour in the cream and whisk in the roux until the sauce has thickened.
 Add salt and pepper to taste.
 Turn off heat and cover pan to keep warm.

 - Line large baking sheet with foil and spray with cooking spray.
 Transfer the butterflied fish to the sheet and drizzle 1/2 tablespoon of wine on the flesh of each.
-Season with salt and pepper, dot with butter, and place a sprig or two of mint of thyme on top.
+Season with salt and pepper, dot with butter and place a sprig or two of mint or thyme on top.

 - Broil the fish on high 3-5 minutes until the flesh is opaque and flakes easily.
 Remove herb sprigs and discard.

 - Transfer hazelnuts to food processor with rosemary leaves and pulverize until the consistency of large breadcrumbs.
-Transfer fish with a large spatula to plates, smother with sauce, and sprinkle on the crushed nuts before serving.
+Transfer fish with a large spatula to plates, smother with sauce and sprinkle with the crushed nuts before serving.